Identify VMware ESX Hosts and VMs using Secure Boot

 PowerShell can use any recent version of the PowerCLI module to list out Secure Boot configurations for both ESX Hosts and VMs.

 Below are two minimal PowerShell snippets that illustrate the properties you will need.
-You can certainly modify this code to export the data to a CSV or nearly any format that is useful to you.
+You can modify this code to export the data to a CSV or any format that is useful to you.

 Get Host Secure Boot Status

-Connect-VIServer -Server vcenter.vmware.lab -Force
+Connect-VIServer -Server your.vcenter.fqdn -Force

 # Get all hosts